atharvawange/Note/README.md

 I have developed a website using HTML, CSS, JavaScript, and Azure Portal that serves as a study note sharing platform.
 The website includes three main pages:

-**1. Post Page:**
+### **1. Post Page:**

-**This page allows all users to share notes in the form of text or images.
-This feature promotes collaborative learning and ensures that students can contribute their own resources.**
+This page allows all users to share notes in the form of text or images.
+This feature promotes collaborative learning and ensures that students can contribute their own resources.

-**2. Notes Page:**
+### **2. Notes Page:**

-**Accessible only by authenticated users (teachers), this page enables teachers to upload and share notes in PDF format.
-This ensures that authoritative and accurate notes are easily accessible to all students, helping to standardize the quality of study materials.**
+Accessible only by authenticated users (teachers), this page enables teachers to upload and share notes in PDF format.
+This ensures that authoritative and accurate notes are easily accessible to all students, helping to standardize the quality of study materials.

-**3. Chatbot Page:**
+### **3. Chatbot Page:**

-**This page features a chatbot that allows users to search for any study-related topic.
-The chatbot can provide quick answers and direct users to relevant notes, enhancing the usability of the platform and supporting self-directed learning.**
+This page features a chatbot that allows users to search for any study-related topic.
+The chatbot can provide quick answers and direct users to relevant notes, enhancing the usability of the platform and supporting self-directed learning.

-**4. Addressing the Need:**
+### **4. Addressing the Need:**

-**This project addresses a clear need for an organized and efficient method of sharing study notes.
+This project addresses a clear need for an organized and efficient method of sharing study notes.
 By providing a centralized platform, it reduces the workload for teachers who no longer need to distribute notes through less efficient means.
-For students, it offers an easily accessible repository of study materials, helping them to study more effectively and collaboratively.**
+For students, it offers an easily accessible repository of study materials, helping them to study more effectively and collaboratively.

-**5. Purpose and Functionality :**
+### **5. Purpose and Functionality :**

- ** The purpose of this project is to simplify the distribution and access of study notes.
+The purpose of this project is to simplify the distribution and access of study notes.
 The basic functionalities of the platform posting notes, sharing PDFs, and searching topics via a chatbot are all directly mapped to the problem statement.
-These features ensure that the platform meets the needs of both students and teachers, providing a comprehensive solution to the problem of study note sharing By integrating these functionalities, the project offers a practical and scalable solution to enhance the educational experience for both students and teachers.**
+These features ensure that the platform meets the needs of both students and teachers, providing a comprehensive solution to the problem of study note sharing By integrating these functionalities, the project offers a practical and scalable solution to enhance the educational experience for both students and teachers.

 # Team Members' Contribution :

-1. **Atharva Wange** : Azure Services, Co-ordination & Leading
+### 1. **Atharva Wange** : Azure Services, Co-ordination & Leading

-2. **Preet Das** : Coding ( HTML, CSS, JS) & Testing
+### 2. **Preet Das** : Coding ( HTML, CSS, JS) & Testing

-3. **Deepraj Patel** : Coding ( HTML, CSS, JS) & UI Design
+### 3. **Deepraj Patel** : Coding ( HTML, CSS, JS) & UI Design

-4. **Manish Kumar Vishwakarma** : Azure Services
+### 4. **Manish Kumar Vishwakarma** : Azure Services

 # Azure Technologies Used For Project :

-  1. Static Web App Services
+### 1. Static Web App Services

-  2. Virtual Network
+### 2. Virtual Network

-  3. Web Applicatiom Firewall Policies (WAF)
+### 3. Web Applicatiom Firewall Policies (WAF)

-  4. Language AI
+### 4. Language AI

-  5. Azure AI Bot Service
+### 5. Azure AI Bot Service

 # Azure Services Used :
 ![Untitled315_20240612104423](https://github.com/atharvawange/NoteIn/assets/152992765/b34d680d-3f3e-46c3-b453-83e008716be8)